What is the Governing Body

 The Governing Body is responsible for decisions that affect the Church’s Faith, Order and Worship.
-It also has powers to make regulations “for the general management and good government of the Church, and the property and affairs thereof.” (from Chapter 11 Section 33 of the Constitution of the Church in Wales).
+It also has powers to make regulations “for the general management and good government of the Church, and the property and affairs thereof.” (from Chapter II Section 11 & 12 of the Constitution of the Church in Wales).

 The Governing Body is the supreme legislature of the Church in Wales, broadly speaking the Parliament of the Church in Wales.
 It usually meets twice a year to receive reports and make decisions on matters brought before it.

 These can be as wide ranging as:

 - the introduction of new orders of service (e.g. the 2004 order for the Holy Eucharist)

 - the decision to affiliate the Church in Wales to the Make Poverty History campaign (made in 2004)

 - the decision to admit women to the Priesthood in Wales (made in 1997)

 - the passing of a Local Ecumenical Partnerships Bill to allow local churches to set up formal partnerships with other denominations (made in 2005).